 Key Features

-• Smart wristbands with Raspberry Pi Pico: lightweight, battery lasts days, MQTT communication
+• Smart wristbands with ESP32: lightweight, battery lasts days, MQTT local communication

 • Edge computing with Raspberry Pi 4: local processing, works offline, guaranteed privacy